 Commerce is a somewhat small city located in the state of Texas.
 With a population of 9,303 people and three constituent neighborhoods, Commerce is the 255th largest community in Texas.

 Unlike some cities, Commerce isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Commerce are a mix of both white- and blue-collar jobs.
 Overall, Commerce is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Commerce who work in teaching (15.29%), office and administrative support (14.20%), and sales jobs (9.66%).
+There are especially a lot of people living in Commerce who work in office and administrative support (13.90%), food service (13.33%), and sales jobs (13.11%).

 As is often the case in a small city, Commerce doesn't have a public transportation system that people use for their commute.

 Commerce is an extremely ethnically-diverse city.
 The people who call Commerce home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Commerce residents report their race to be White, followed by Black or African-American.
 Commerce also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.56% of the city’s residents.
-Important ancestries of people in Commerce include German, English, Scottish, and Dutch.
+People of Hispanic or Latino origin account for 10.81% of the city’s residents.
+Important ancestries of people in Commerce include Irish, German, English, Scottish, and French.

 The most common language spoken in Commerce is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Other Asian languages.